-The GOVERNING AUTHORITY agrees to comply with the policies and procedures for the management and administration of the Community School as set forth in the governance and administrative plan ("Governance Plan"), which is attached hereto as Exhibit 3, and incorporated by reference as if fully written herein.
+The GOVERNING AUTHORITY agrees to comply with the policies and procedures for the management and administration of the Community School as set forth in the governance and administrative plan ("Governance Plan"), which is attached hereto as Exhibit 3 and incorporated by reference as if fully written herein.

-The GOVERNING AUTHORITY agrees that it will be comprised of at least five (5) voting members, and that a quorum of the GOVERNING AUTHORITY will consist of the requisite number of members specified by the GOVERNING AUTHORITY'S Code of Regulations, Bylaws or the Ohio Revised CodeAdditionally, the GOVERNING AUTHORITY agrees to comply with the procedures by which the members of the GOVERNING AUTHORITY of the Community School will be selected in the future as set forth in the Governance Plan, which is attached hereto as Exhibit 3, and incorporated by reference as if fully written herein.
-Failure to maintain at least five (5) voting members on a regular basis may result in SPONSOR taking action under Section D (Accountability) of Article III (Responsibilities of the GOVERNING AUTHORITY), Article VIII (Probationary Status), Article IX (Suspension of Operation) or Article X (Expiration/Termination of Contract) of this Contract.
+The GOVERNING AUTHORITY agrees that it will be comprised of at least five (5) voting members, and that a quorum of the board will consist of the requisite number of members specified by the GOVERNING AUTHORITY's Code of Regulations, Bylaws, or the Ohio Revised Code.
+The GOVERNING AUTHORITY agrees that it will not have less than ten (10) regularly scheduled and periodic monthly meetings per year, absent extenuating or extraordinary circumstances, and that voting members will attend scheduled meetings, participate and be engaged as a member of the Governing Authority each year.
+Additionally, the GOVERNING AUTHORITY agrees to comply with the procedures by which the members of the GOVERNING AUTHORITY of the Community School will be selected in the future as set forth in the Governance Plan, which is attached hereto as Exhibit 3 and incorporated by reference as if fully written herein.
+Failure to maintain at least five (5) voting members on a regular basis may result in the SPONSOR taking action under Section D (Accountability) of Article III (Responsibilities of the Governing Authority), Article VIII (Probationary Status), Article IX (Suspension of Operation), or Article X (Expiration/Termination of Contract) of this Contract.

-The GOVERNING AUTHORITY agrees that any voting member of the GOVERNING AUTHORITY will recuse him/herself and not participate in any decisions or deliberations involving any spouse, blood relative or business associate who is an employee of the Community School, any employee of a management organization or a vendor that services the Community School, or any independent contractor servicing the Community School.
-Servicing the Community School is defined as any work that relates to the educational mission, operations or governance of the Community School.
-The approved minutes of the GOVERNING AUTHORITY will specifically evidence these recusals and reason therefore.
+The GOVERNING AUTHORITY agrees that any voting member of the GOVERNING AUTHORITY will recuse him/herself and not participate in any decisions or deliberations involving any spouse, blood relative, or business associate who is an employee of the school, any employee of a management organization, or a vendor that services the school, or any independent contractor servicing the school.
+Servicing the school is defined as any work that relates to the educational mission, operations, or governance of the school.
+The approved minutes of the Governing Authority will specifically evidence these recusals and reason therefore.

-The GOVERNING AUTHORITY agrees to provide notices to students, parents, employees and the general public indicating that all of the Community School's educational programs are available to its students without regard to race, creed, color, national origin, sex or disability.
-Further, the Community School shall provide a non-discrimination notice in all newsletters, annual reports, admissions materials, handbooks, application forms and promotional materials other than radio advertisements.
+The GOVERNING AUTHORITY agrees to provide notices to students, parents, employees and the general public indicating that all of the Community School's educational programs are available to its students without regard to race, creed, color, national origin, sex, or disability.
+Further, the Community School shall provide a non-discrimination notice in all newsletters, annual reports, admissions materials, handbooks, application forms, and promotional materials other than radio advertisements.

-In accordance with Section 3314.03(A)(12), the GOVERNING AUTHORITY agrees to make arrangements for providing health and other benefits to employees as set forth in the Governance Plan, which is attached hereto as Exhibit 3, and incorporated by reference as if fully written herein.
+In accordance with Section 3314.03(A)(12), the GOVERNING AUTHORITY agrees to make arrangements for providing health and other benefits to employees as set forth in the Governance Plan, which is attached hereto as Exhibit 3 and incorporated by reference as if fully written herein.

 The GOVERNING AUTHORITY agrees to comply with the admission procedures as set forth in Section 3314.06 of the Code.
-In accordance with Section 3314.03(A)(19) of the Code, the GOVERNING AUTHORITY agrees to adopt an enrollment policy regarding the admission of students who reside outside the district in which the Community School is located.
+In accordance with Section 3314.03(A)(19) of the Code, the GOVERNING AUTHORITY agrees to adopt an enrollment policy regarding the admission of students who reside outside the district and/or the state in which the Community School is located.
 The policy shall comply with the admissions procedures as specified in Section 3314.06 of the Code.
+Pursuant to Section 3314.08(F) the Community School may charge tuition for the enrollment of any student who is not a resident of Ohio.